bayesiandemography/bage/cran-comments.md

+# Submission, 16 November 2025, version 0.10.0

+* Current CRAN checks have notes for the three r-oldrel systems.
+All three notes refer to library size.

 # Submission, 16 October 2025, version 0.9.8

 - This submission is a response to an error detected in a test of the